Air conditioning for tog testing to BS5335

 Hooded tog tester

 Many of the air conditioning problems can be resolved by using a hood over the test bed to provide a local region of conditioned air.
-Typically the hood would be supplied with chilled air from a small portable air conditioner through a 'clothes dryer' hose.
-A re-heater in the hood stabilises the temperature, and a fan produces a slow controlled flow over the quilt.
+A fan produces a slow controlled flow over the test piece.
+Typically the hood would be supplied with chilled air or water from some sort of refrigeration unit.
+Ideally the this should have a variable speed inverter driven compressor.
+If it is of the switched-compressor type then a controlled re-heater is needed to stabilise the air temperature.
 In this arrangement the room does not need to be closely temperature controlled, although it does still need to be humidity controlled and free from major draughts.
-Bear in mind that the chiller will partially dehumidify the air, and the need to provide condensate drainage.
-It could probably be arranged so the re-heater also functions as a re-evaporator, but I never tried that.
+Bear in mind that the chiller may partially dehumidify the air, and need condensate drainage.

 Free convection